 See the statue of the country's national hero, Sir Garfield Sobers, and drop by the Barbados Cricket Museum.

 Polo is another sport that's treasured here and you'll find four key polo venues on the island.
 Make a day of it as most venues involve flowing appetisers, Champagne and a lively atmosphere as the crowds 'stomp the divots' at half-time.

 10. Party at the Crop Over Festival

 To experience an authentic Caribbean carnival, visit Barbados in August for the famous Crop Over Festival.
 Dating back more than 300 years, Crop Over is entwined in the Barbadian culture and promises steel bands, dancing and plenty of merriment.

 Tempted to try the local tipple for yourself?
-Maybe the fishy curry has won you over, or simply the chance to lime your afternoon way...
-Whatever takes you to Barbados, check out the latest deals on all inclusive breaks with First Choice, which departs on breaks to the island from airports across the UK.
-You can also find out more about the weather in Barbados, and see when we think is the best time to go for ideal exploring conditions.
+Maybe the fishy curry has won you over or simply the chance to lime your afternoon way...
+Whatever takes you to Barbados, check out the latest deals on breaks with First Choice.

 We promise not to share your details